 - Clicks, Likes, & Shares: A Guide to Online Advocacy (2016, Jan).
 Presented at the 2016 Multicultural Leadership Summit, Tallahassee, FL.

 The purpose of this workshop is to expand on existing knowledge that participants may have about social networks and online advocacy.
 This training will allow attendees to peek behind the curtain of important issues, and understand how to complex subjects are unpacked, repacked, shared, and communicated in order to spread awareness.

 - Reaching LGBT on College Campuses (2016, Mar).
 Panel presenter at the Society for Public Health Education (SOPHE) 67th Annual Meeting, Charlotte, NC.

-Through collaborative efforts with faculty, staff, students, and community members, Florida State University has taken proactive steps to create a trans inclusive healthcare environment.
-FSU has created a standards of care policy for our healthcare providers, and a gender inclusive safer sex booklet – in addition to continuing LGBT+ education on campus.
+Through collaborative efforts with faculty, staff, students, and community members, Florida State University has taken proactive steps to create a trans-inclusive healthcare environment.
+FSU has created a standard of care policy for our healthcare providers, and a gender inclusive safer sex booklet – in addition to continuing LGBT+ education on campus.
 We hope that attendees will be able to use these resources and techniques as templates for improving their centers.